faceboy1392/facescript-website/functions.md

 echo num('20') # 20
 echo num('2.1') # 2.1

-# int() rounds to the nearest integer
+# int() rounds to the nearest integer if it has decimals
 echo int(5.2) # 5
 echo int('19.4') # 19

-# since there isn't any type distinction between ints or floats, there is no float() function
+# since there isn't any type distinction between ints or floats, there is no float() function.
+All numbers are just double precision floating point numbers behind the scenes

 echo type('hello') # 'string'
 # type() can return 'number', 'string', 'boolean', 'null' 'nan', 'function', 'list', 'table', 'class', or 'class instance'